An octane number is a measure of gasoline's ability to resist pre-ignition, also known as "knocking" or "pinging".

 To maintain the octane rating listed at time of purchase, following simple ethanol precautions to protect fuel quality.

-should be all you need to do to assure engine is running on octane level recommended by engine manufacturer.
+E10 Tips + Precautions listed here, (http://www.fuel-testers.com/ethanol_engine_precautions.html) should be all you need to do to assure engine is running on stable, high quality fuel with an appropriate octane level, recommended by your engine manufacturer.